GibsDev/node-password-manager/README.md

 - Continue simplifying components using subcomponents
 - Fix className use on custom components
 - Add styles to each custom component
+- Add tags for passwords (convert info into object { summary: "some info", tags: ["tag1", "tag2"] } ?)

 ### Other